 - Gingerbread: Polish gingerbread, also known as “piernik,” is a sweet, spiced cake that is a popular treat during the holiday season.

-- Folk art: Poland has a rich tradition of folk art, and the Krakow Christmas market is a great place to find hand-crafted wooden toys, folk costumes, and other items that reflect this heritage.
+- Folk art: Poland has a rich folk art tradition, and Krakow is a great place to find hand-crafted wooden toys, folk costumes, and other items that reflect this heritage.

 - Warm hats and scarves: Winter in Poland can be cold, so warm hats and scarves are always a practical and appreciated gift.
 You can find a variety of styles, including traditional patterns and modern designs.

-- Polish dolls: Quite popular at the Christmas market.
+- Polish dolls: Quite popular at the markets and some shops in the Old town.

-- Wooden toys: For some reason, you’ll find not only toys but many wooden kitchen gadgets.
+- Wooden toys: For some reason, you’ll not only find toys but also many wooden kitchen gadgets.

-Other attractions at the Christmas market include artisans working on their craft, singing, dancing and free concerts and the occasional appearance of Santa Claus for the kids.
+Other attractions include artisans working on their crafts, singing, dancing, free concerts and the occasional appearance of Santa Claus for the kids.

 Krakow in December is vibrant and bustling with shoppers and visitors from around the world.